edwardshturman/site/app/projects/dcraft.md

 I'm very fortunate to have fond memories from my time at [Design Tech High School](https://designtechhighschool.org) ("d.tech" for short).
 I can only describe d.tech as if it were the brainchild of the [Stanford d.school](https://dschool.stanford.edu) (Hasso Plattner Institute of Design), [IDEO](https://ideo.com), and modern startups.

 Well, that's sort of exactly what it is: our founders worked directly with them to figure out what education should look like.
-The curriculum put heavy emphasis on design thinking and other soft skills that are becoming more and more tangible today.
+The curriculum puts heavy emphasis on design thinking and other soft skills that are becoming more and more tangible today.
 There is a palpable air of experimentation, prototyping, and self-direction.
 Put simply, if you're anything like me, it is a *dream* of a high school.
 I loved it very much.

 Until January 2018, we occupied a warehouse in Millbrae we lovingly called the "Hangar" (fittingly, it looked like an airplane hangar).
-"Classrooms" were really sections of the large space separated by makeshift walls made out of wood we cut out.
+Classrooms were really just the space sectioned by makeshift walls, composed of floating whiteboards and wood from our makerspace.
 We then moved into Oracle's campus in Redwood Shores, where d.tech now stands.

 ## Intersession